 Professor Gittoes has multiple roles and responsibilities within the NHS locally and nationally.
 He leads and contributes to many professional societies and charities at a national level.
 He is a Trustee of the National Osteoporosis Society and Chairman of the Clinical and Scientific Committee of the National Osteoporosis Society.

-As a marker of esteem and National recognition of Professor Gittoes' contribution to medicine and endocrinology, he was awarded a national level Clinical Excellence Award at the Bronze level (level 9 of 12) in 2008 and in 2014, he was awarded a national Silver (level 10) Clinical Excellence Award.
+As a marker of esteem and National recognition of Professor Gittoes' contribution to medicine and endocrinology, he was awarded a national level Clinical Excellence Award at the Bronze level (level 9) in 2008, Silver (level 10) in 2013 and in 2017, a highly prestigious Gold (level 11 of 12) Clinical Excellence Award.

 Professor Gittoes sees patients privately at the BMI Priory Hospital, Birmingham and BMI The Droitwich Spa Hospital.
 Additionally Professor Gittoes has extensive experience as an expert witness in medicolegal cases successfully representing claimants and defendants.